-Requests for more than one reusable inner cannula per month require prior authorization and medical documentation from the client's physician to support the need for more than one reusable inner cannula per month.
+Requests for more than one reusable inner cannula per month require prior authorization and medical documentation from the client's physician or allowed practitioner to support the need for more than one reusable inner cannula per month.

 Clients with a tracheostomy tube with a disposable inner cannula (procedure code A4623 with modifier U3) are allowed 31 disposable inner cannulas per month without prior authorization.
-Request for more than 31 disposable inner cannulas per month require prior authorization and documentation from the client's treating physician to support the medical need for more than 31 disposable inner cannulas per month.
+Request for more than 31 disposable inner cannulas per month require prior authorization and documentation from the client's treating physician or allowed practitioner to support the medical need for more than 31 disposable inner cannulas per month.